Harpegnathos: Taxonomy

 The genus was established by Thomas C. Jerdon in 1851 to house the single species Harpegnathos saltator, found in India.
 Believing that the name was unavailable due to homonymy, Smith (1858) incorrectly erected the unnecessary replacement name Drepanognathus (now a synonym of Harpegnathos).
 For some time, both names were used in publications by other authors until the original name was restored.
-The most recent species was described in 1963, making the total number of Harpegnathos species seven, with an additional four described subspecies.
+The most recent species was described in 2016, making the total number of Harpegnathos species nine, with an additional four described subspecies.
 The genus is closely related to the other genera in its tribe, Ponerini, and is probably a sister to all Ponerini.

 Multifunctional mandibles

 The ant's mandible exhibits spatially-dependent morphology and bi-axial kinematics, which collectively allows it to perform various daily labors from hunting and attacking to carefully caring for ant eggs.
 Regarding the spatially-dependent morphology, at the distal-to-middle part, the mandible has double-rowed, non-parallel teeth responsible for powerful clamping.
 At the proximal part, the mandible has a smooth concavity that is solely used for gently gripping ant eggs.
 On the other hand, the mandible rotates about two orthogonal axes, changing the mandibular distance and configuration simultaneously.
 The spatially-dependent morphology and bi-axial kinematics endow the ant mandible multifunctionality.